Fort Myers Premises Liability Lawyer

 In general, owners and landlords are responsible for providing secure and safe conditions, whether you are a customer, tenant, or employee.
 However, not everyone is owed the same duty of care, and some property owners may be shielded from liability.
 Much will depend on your visitor designation.Legal Status of Plaintiff in Florida Premises Liability Lawsuit

-Your legal status will depend on your purpose for being on site, and a premises liability lawyer in Fort Myers can look into the nuances of this issue.
+Your legal status will depend on your purpose for being on-site, and a premises liability lawyer in Fort Myers can look into the nuances of this issue.
 Was it a social visit?
 Were you there as a customer?
 Are you a tenant?
-Those who are there for the financial benefit of the property owner will have far more legal protection than someone who was breaking in to commit burglary.
+Those who are there for the property owner's financial benefit will have far more legal protection than someone breaking in to commit burglary.

-In general, there are three different legal designations that come into play:
+In general, three different legal designations that come into play:

 An invitee is an individual the property owner has invited onto the site, typically for business purposes.
 An example would be a customer at a retail store or a contractor or a construction site.
 Property owners owe the highest duty of care to invitees.
-They are required to make sure their property is safe by not only addressing or warning about known hazards, but also regularly performing inspections to check for possible dangers.
+They are required to make sure their property is safe by addressing or warning about known hazards and regularly performing inspections to check for possible dangers.

-A licensee is an individual who is on site for their own purposes.
+A licensee is an individual who is on-site for their own purposes.
 In other words, they might not have an invitation, but the property owner consents to their presence.
 This could be a friend who comes to your home unexpectedly or a solicitor who comes to the business with an offer for the owner/ manager.
-Property owners do not owe licensees the same degree of care as invitees, but they do have to make sure they do not “willfully or wantonly” harm licensees, meaning they cannot create an unreasonable risk of physical harm.
+Property owners do not owe licensees the same degree of care as invitees.
+Still, they do have to make sure they do not “willfully or wantonly” harm licensees, meaning they cannot create an unreasonable risk of physical harm.
 They must warn against non-obvious hazards.